Learning through Lockdown. January 2021

 I have learnt lots of remote teaching skills.
 The basic version of ''Zoom'' is free but limits you to 40 mins and then cuts you off but I think that’s long enough for a learning session.
 I think I need to make my teaching sessions a bit shorter when we return to face to face lessons and have more breaks – the problem is, there is no automated ''off'' switch!

 On Zoom I find PowerPoints useful to help me explain concepts and show photos and they also make sure I don't miss out anything important.
 I then share the powerpoint afterwards.
 We do past exam questions together and one idea that has worked well is to ask each learner to think of 1 question to ask the group next week on a topic we covered this week.
 This means they have to go through the notes and then they have to think of a good answer to their question.
 The main reason why I did this is so I am not the one talking all the time.
 I will definitely continue to do this in the future as it has worked really well.
 This is also a really good exercise to demonstrate how difficult it is to write a question which leads to the answer you want.
-It helps us to understand how difficult it is to set exam questions that are clearly explained.
+It helps us to understand how difficult it is to set exam questions.

 5. Looking after yourself is more important than passing exams